Black Friday Sale!

 }

-This makes it clear that printUser() expects a user object to be set, and by using the requireUser() function we can turn any function that matches func(http.ResponseWriter, *http.Request, *User) into an http.Handler with ease.
+expects a user object to be set, and by using the requireUser()

 I find that this approach works exceptionally well when you need similar context-specific data in all of your handlers.
-For example, if you always need a request ID, a logger that uses that request ID, and a user object, you could use this approach to turn all of your functions into http.Handlers.
+For example, if you always need a request ID, a logger that uses that request ID, and a user object, you could use this approach to turn all of your functions into http.Handler

 A very contrived example is shown below.